User37som/libbitcoin/bx-ek-public-to-ec.md

 EK_PUBLIC_KEY        The encrypted public key to decrypt.
 If not
                      specified the key is read from STDIN.
 ```
-**WARNING:** despite the term "confirmation code" this value should never be used for confirmation.
+**WARNING:** despite the term "confirmation code" the encrypted public key should never be used for confirmation.
 It is included as a command for completeness only.
 Instead confirm using [ek-to-ec](bx-ek-to-ec) or [ek-to-address](bx-ek-to-address).
 For more information see [BIP38 Security Considerations](https://github.com/libbitcoin/libbitcoin/wiki/BIP38-Security-Considerations).

 See also [ek-public-to-address](bx-ek-public-to-address).
 ### Example 1